Battle of Gangut: Arrival at Hanko

 When the 80 ship strong Russian galley fleet arrived near the peninsula on 29 June 1714 they were met by a strong Swedish naval fleet consisting of 16 ships of the line and 7 smaller ships under the command of Admiral Wattrang.
 Apraksin decided to withdraw his ships farther away to the eastern side of the peninsula and call for reinforcements while he waited for the further 20 galleys to arrive from Helsingfors where they had been over the winter.
-The majority of the troops in Turku were moved according to his request to the peninsula.
+The majority of the troops in Åbo were moved according to his request to the peninsula.

-A plea for help was also sent to the Tsar, who was with the rest of the Baltic Fleet in Reval (now Tallinn).
+A plea for help was also sent to the Tsar, who was with the rest of the Baltic Fleet in Reval (Tallinn).
 Admiral Apraksin specifically let the Tsar know that he should come personally to lead the attack.
-Russian battle fleet of 10 ships of the line and 6 frigates was originally intended to participate to the breakthrough attempt at Hangö but upon inspecting the fleet Tsar found it ill-prepared for battle and abandoned the use of the battlefleet.
-Further he ordered that fleet should not engage unless it would have clear superiority in artillery (3 : 2).
+A Russian battle fleet of 10 ships of the line and 6 frigates was originally intended to participate in the breakthrough attempt at Hanko but upon inspecting the fleet, the Tsar found it ill-prepared for battle and abandoned the use of the battlefleet.
+Further, he ordered that the fleet should not engage unless it would have clear superiority in artillery (3:2).
 Peter I reached the Russian coastal fleet on 20 July.

-The breakthrough
+Breakthrough

 The first attempt in breaking through the Swedish lines was made by attempting to pull the galleys over the peninsula.
 The friction was reduced using ox skins between the ground and the ships.
 The first galley was successfully pulled over with much trouble, but the second was damaged, and the attempt was subsequently abandoned.
-However, Admiral Wattrang had been informed of the Russians' attempt, and he sent a small naval detachment consisting of 11 ships led by Schoutbynacht (equivalent of a Rear Admiral) Nils Ehrenskiöld to intercept the Russians.
+However, Admiral Wattrang had been informed of the Russians' attempt, and he sent a small naval detachment consisting of 11 ships led by Schoutbynacht (equivalent of a rear admiral) Nils Ehrenskiöld to intercept the Russians.
 Swedish efforts forced Russians to abandon their plans few days later.

 Ehrenskiöld's detachment consisted of following ships: